 About Your Surgery

-This guide will help you prepare for your breast surgical excision, biopsy, or lumpectomy surgery at Memorial Sloan Kettering (MSK), and help you understand what to expect during your recovery.
-Read through this guide before your surgery and then use it as a reference in the days leading up to your surgery.
-Bring this guide with you every time you come to MSK, including the day of your surgery, so that you and your healthcare team can refer to it throughout your care.
+This guide will help you prepare for your breast surgical excision, biopsy, or lumpectomy surgery at Memorial Sloan Kettering (MSK).
+It will also help you understand what to expect during your recovery.
+Read through this guide at least once before your surgery and use it as a reference in the days leading up to your surgery.
+Bring this guide with you every time you come to MSK, including the day of your surgery.
+You and your healthcare team will refer to it throughout your care.

 You are having surgery to examine a suspicious breast lesion (a lump) or to treat breast cancer.
 You are having: